 Your doctor will tell you how to prepare for your specific exam.

 What does the equipment look like?

-A probe is a small hand-held device resembling a microphone that can detect and measure the amount of the radiotracer in a small area of your body.
+A probe is a small hand-held device resembling a microphone.
+It measures the amount of radiotracer in an area of your body.